Contact Center Solutions Featured Article

 Supplier Q&A on UC With Cisco

-Being featured this month is Unified Communications (News - Alert) (UC).
+Being featured this month is Unified Communications (UC).
 Replying for Cisco is Ross Daniels, Director of UC Solutions Marketing

 1. What top trends do you see happening in both contact centers and in your industry and what is driving these trends?